dl-solarity/hardhat-migrate/README.md

 - `verifyParallel` : The size of the batch for verification.
 - `verifyAttempts` : The number of attempts to verify the contract.
 - `pathToMigrations` : The path to the folder with the specified migrations.
+- `namespace`: The path to the folder where the migration should be done.
+   - This parameter is used together with the `pathToMigrations` parameter.
+If the `namespace` parameter specified, the migrations will be retrieved from following path: `{hardhat.config.path.root}/{pathToMigrations}/{namespace}`
 - `force` : The flag indicating whether the contracts compilation is forced.
 - `continue` : The flag indicating whether the deployment should restore the state from the previous deployment.
 - `transactionStatusCheckInterval` : The interval in milliseconds between transaction status checks.